12 October 2022 – MINISTER'S DECISION

 - a further area closure to commercial and recreational set net fishing around Banks Peninsula.

-These options are in addition to the status quo (the current fishing restrictions) and can be considered separately or as a package, on the north, east, and south coasts of the South Island.
+These options were in addition to the existing fishing restrictions and could be considered separately (north, east, and south coasts of the South Island) or as a package.

 - Protecting South Island Hector's dolphins: Further consultation on fisheries measures [PDF, 3.1 MB]

 - Supporting information on proposed fisheries measures to protect Hector's dolphins in the South Island [PDF, 1.1 MB]